Melinysh/dropboxfs/README.md

 # dropboxfs

 A [FUSE](https://github.com/libfuse/libfuse) for seamlessly interacting with Dropbox written in Go.
 Dropboxfs allows you to mount your Dropbox and use it as if it was a local filesystem.
 All changes made through dropboxfs will be sync'ed with Dropbox.
+The Dropbox [linux daemon](https://www.dropbox.com/install-linux) synchronizes your entire Dropbox folder before you can use it, but dropboxfs is smarter and only loads your data when it needs to.

 ### How to run it